EsterLagerlof/cpp/README.md

-#### A C++ library where you can
+#### A C++ library where you can:
-Add a new book, loan a book, return a book or view all available books.
+add a new book, loan a book, return a book or view all available books.